pletfix/docs/en/lifecycle.md

 ### Command

-The Command, which created by the Command Factory, will be handle the request and generated a console output:
+The command, which is created by the Command Factory, will handle the request and generate a console output:

     /**
      * Execute the console command.